What the export is for

 Task + Provenance style bundle

 This is the read-only workflow view.
-It shows who owns the review, what state it is in, and which audit events were recorded while the case moved through handoff and sign-off.
+It shows coded Task status and business status, who owns the review, and which Provenance-style audit events were recorded while the case moved through handoff and sign-off.

 Why it helps: A collaborator can understand the review process and governance layer, not just the clinical content.